Stimulus Presentation in Labvanced

 - Timing & events → when things happen

-- Trials & loops → repetition and structure
+- Trial System and/or Data Frames → repetition and structure

 Once you understand these principles building blocks, you can create a wide variety of experiments—from simple surveys to complex cognitive tasks.